Angela

 [0019] FIG. 2A shows a TEM image of SrTi(EG)

 precursor-incubated viruses.
-FIGS. 2B and 2C show TEM images of
+FIGS. 2B and 2C show TEM images

-virus-templated STO nanowires.
-FIG. 2D shows a HRTEM image of

 of virus-templated STO nanowires.
+FIG. 2D shows a HRTEM image

+pattern of virus-templated STO nanowires.

 [0020] FIG. 3 is a plot showing the zeta potential of the